Pharmaceutical Manufacturers NAICS 3254

 - President Trump said during a meeting with pharmaceutical and technology industry executives that companies which move their operations to plants in the US would face no tariffs, according to The Guardian.
 He also suggested that companies would have the time needed to repatriate some manufacturing with new or expanded operations in the US before they would face a “tariff wall”.
 President Trump paused his “reciprocal” tariffs for 90 days after they prompted a sell-off of US government bonds in April but he has repeatedly threatened to carry through with sectoral tariffs on the pharmaceutical industry.

-- Pharmaceutical manufacturing industry employment and wages for nonsupervisory employees increased slightly during the first five months of 2025, according to the US Bureau of Labor Statistics (BLS).
-Pharmaceutical manufacturers raised their prices slightly during the first half of 2025, according to the BLS.
+- Pharmaceutical manufacturing industry employment and wages for nonsupervisory employees increased slightly during the first eight months of 2025, according to the US Bureau of Labor Statistics (BLS).
+Pharmaceutical manufacturers raised their prices slightly during the first nine months of 2025, according to the BLS.

 Industry Revenue